yws-ss/AWS-Kiro-Workshops/README.md

 }
 ```

+###    Kiro Dev Servers

+**Kiro manages long-running processes (dev servers, build watchers, test runners) in the background so you can stay focused on coding without juggling terminal windows**

+#### Key Features

+- **Automatic management**: Kiro creates dedicated terminals and handles process lifecycle
+- **Process reuse**: Won't duplicate if same command is already running
+- **Stay in flow**: Start servers, code, and check output all from chat
+- **Dual validation**: Combine with code diagnostics for complete error coverage

+#### Basic Commands

+**Starting Processes**
+- "Start the development server"
+- "Run npm run watch"
+- "Start the webpack build watcher"

+**Monitoring**
+- "Check the output of the dev server"
+- "Are there any errors in the build watcher?"
+- "List all background processes"

+**Stopping**
+- "Stop the development server"
+- "Kill all background processes"

 **Troubleshooting Support:**
 - **MCP Logs**: Dedicated log output in Kiro panel for debugging connection issues
 - **Connection Status**: Visual indicators showing server health and availability